BattModels/asimtools/README.md

-This package is a lightweight workflow and simulation manager for reproducible atomistic simulations that can be transferred across environments, calculators and structures.
+This package is a lightweight workflow and simulation manager for reproducible atomistic simulations that can be transferred across environments, calculators and structures on Unix systems.
 By using in-built or user-defined asimmodules and utilities, users can run/build their own simulation recipes and automagically scale them locally or on slurm based clusters.
-The core idea is to separate the dependence of the atomistic potential/calculator and the simulations steps thereby allowing the same simulation to be run with multiple calculators and the same calculator to be used for multiple simulations without altering simulation code.
-Input and output files must follow a strict format so that consistent analysis pipelines can be used across users
+The core idea is to separate the dependence of the atomistic potential/calculator and the simulations steps thereby allowing the same simulation to be run with multiple calculators/codes and the same calculator to be used for multiple simulation parameters without altering simulation code.
+Input and output files follow a simple consisten file structure and format so that consistent analysis pipelines can be used across users

 ## Developer philosophy
-The goal of asimtools is to push all the complexity of workflow management, best-practices, file management etc. into the backend such that the everyday user only has to handle input files for existing workflows and asimmodule files for workflows they want to implement.
+The goal of asimtools is to push all the complexity of workflow management, best-practices, file management etc. into the backend such that the everyday user only has to handle input files for existing workflows and asimmodule files for workflows they want to implement.This allows the user to focus on doing the science and designing experiments.
 The following are the guiding principles for how asimtools should work:

 - Asimmodules should resemble boilerplate ASE code as much as possible.
-- Asimmodules should not explicitly depend on a calculator
+- Asimmodules should avoid explicitly depending on a calculator
 - Asimmodules should not explicitly depend on the context/environment in which they run
 - It should be easy to debug individual asimmodules/parts in large workflows.